 Before I left the school I worked at for six years, I made sure to take some pictures of my office to show you a little tour.
 Then, at my new school, I had the MOST AMAZING SCHOOL COUNSELING OFFICE EVER.
 But in the stressful time of packing it up after the hard choice to not return, I forgot to take some great pictures.
 It really was a pretty wonderful office though, so I found some shots I had posted on Instagram to out together to try and give you a tour.

-BUT, before we dive in, I have to say that this was not the office mapped out for me.
+Before we dive in, I have to say that this was not the office mapped out for me.
 It was a brand new building and there were two “guidance offices” in the floor plan.
 I knew right away they wouldn’t let me be the best school counselor I could be.
 I asked my principal-to-be if we could talk about my office.
 My talking points:

 - The office was downstairs.
 All of the students on my caseload were upstairs.
 In a big school, that could translate to a bit of lost time for me and for students traveling the building.